 If you’re planning to spend some time in Scotland, renting a car is a great option.
-Not only does it give you the freedom and flexibility to travel how and when you want, but also allows you to visit parts of this fantastic country that are difficult to reach any other way than on an organized tour.
+Not only does it give you the freedom and flexibility to travel how and when you want, but it also allows you to visit parts of this wonderful country that are difficult to reach any other way than on an organized tour.

 The stunning panoramas that are seen so frequently in Scotland make driving in Scotland an enjoyable experience, as does the ability to stop off at small but incredibly gorgeous towns right around the country.
 But what do you need to know if you’re thinking of renting a car in Scotland?
 We reveal all after driving around on an epic road trip for almost three weeks!

 What do you need to rent a car in Scotland?

 The answer to ‘what do you need to rent a car in Scotland’ is – surprisingly – little!
 As long as you hold a standard Latin driving license, you can drive the same type of vehicle in Scotland without much other paperwork for up to a year.
 If your license is not in English, have a translation just in case.
 You also should be prepared to hand over your passport.
 Most of the time, you do not need to apply for an international driving license or have a special permit.

 You are also required to have insurance, something that can be organized by the rental agency, or with a US credit card (more on that later).
 There will be various options available to you, so you’ll have to decide what you want to add on.
 If more than one person intends to share the driving, you’ll need that as an add-on too.